madisongarccia/486project/reports/final_report.md

 ## Supervised Learning Models

-Several supervised learning models were tested on this data to gain an understanding of what type of relationships could be captured by various methods.
-The table below includes high-level rsults from some regression, tree, ensemble, and deep learning models.
+Several supervised learning models were tested on this data to test the relationships between features and the target variable.
+Each model was assessed based on the performance metric root mean squared error (rMSE), computational time, and challenges that occurred with the process.
+The table below includes the summary on these models and metrics.

 | Model Name                     | Description                  | Hyperparameters | Root Mean Squared Error (rMSE) | Time | Challenges |
 |-----------|---------------------|---------|-------------------|----------------|---------|